Samuel J. Bell

 I’m also the Founder and Chair of The Preptrack Foundation, a registered charity building technology for HIV prevention.
 Our first app, Preptrack, helps people who use PrEP, the medication that eliminates the risk of HIV infection.

-If you’re interested in what I do, research collaborations or opportunities, please do drop me a line.
+If you’re interested in learning more about what I do, or discussing research collaborations or opportunities, please do drop me a line.
 My email is samueljamesbell [at] gmail [dot] com.
 I’d love to hear from you.

 Selected publications